Expert Opinion | Amazon of the Future – this is how the marketplace will develop

 What do you think the Amazon business of the future will look like?

 The working life is also changing sustainably towards home office.
-This opens up many use cases for private label sellers, whether through hand supports, specific lights, cable management items, or microphones.
-One must remain creative and always be prepared that products that are not “unique” and sell successfully will sooner or later be overrun by Chinese sellers.
+This opens up many use cases for private label sellers, whether through armrests, specific lights, cable management items, or microphones.
+One must remain creative and always be prepared for the fact that products that are not “unique” and sell successfully will sooner or later be overrun by Chinese sellers.
 This means there is always only a time window in which I can place a product, get the best possible out of it, but then must move on.
 Or I get lucky and am acquired by one of the large M&A groups, make a quick euro, and can look further with that money.
 Otherwise, keep an eye out for products that are used a lot at home.
 I believe travel items will continue to decline.
-But home office and, of course, items that are used at home are the future trend that will continue.
+But home office and, of course, items used at home are the future trend that will continue.

 Marketplace Pulse reports higher requirements for “Prime by Sellers” for the US market.
 Only shipping methods that also allow for processing on Saturdays are to be used.
 Is something similar planned for Germany?
 What impact will the change in the USA have on other marketplaces?